poldotz/cisco_webex_meeting/README.md

 <a name='section_Composer'></a>
 ### Installation - Using Composer ###
 If you have never used composer, check it out at http://getcomposer.org/.
 It provides a simple way for you to define your requirements, run a command, and have it automatically download and install any dependencies.
-Since the installation of Composer is so simple, I'll provide the full instructions of installing Composer and using it to install Smx\SimpleMeetings.
+Since the installation of Composer is so simple, I'll provide the full instructions of installing Composer and using it to install poldotz\cisco_webex_meeting.
 Installing Composer, from the root directory of your project, run:
 ````
 curl -s https://getcomposer.org/installer | php